lindseysim/web-common/README.md

 # Web Common #

-Web Common is a collection of polyfills, extentions, and modules I repeatedly found myself reapplying on new projects.
+Web Common is a collection of polyfills, extensions, and modules I repeatedly found myself reapplying on new projects.

 Lawrence Sim © 2021